‘RHOC’ Star Tamra Judge Denies Talking Badly About Shannon Beador, Blames ‘Editing’ On Instagram

 #Repost @juliusmichael1 with @get_repost ・・・ Double Trouble on #RHOC @tamrajudge & @shannonbeador for @jerryoshow with @mrjerryoc . . #hair #JuliusMichael #extensions @hiddencrownhair #softwaves #sexyhair . . #makeup #facebeat by my girl @mspriscillanyc . . #diamonds by @nicolerosejewelry ????

-Also on Instagram, Gretchen Rossi was seen speaking out about the way in which Dodd targeted Judge during the Real Housewives of Orange County episode.
+Gretchen Rossi was seen speaking out on Instagram, detailing the way in which Dodd targeted Judge during the Real Housewives of Orange County episode.

 “Proud of you for standing up and speaking your truth about her, even though it’s scary to do because of how vindictive she is.
-I’m just so happy to be away from it anymore,” Rossi wrote in the comments section of one of Dodd’s posts, in which she had requested feedback about the episode.
+I’m just so happy to be away from it anymore,” Rossi wrote in the comments section of one of Dodd’s posts, one in which the latter had requested feedback about the episode.

 In response to Rossi’s comments, Dodd asked Rossi to forgive her for not believing what she had to say about Judge.

-As The Inquisitr previously reported, Dodd spoke of Judge’s behavior during The Real Housewives of Orange County: After Show last week and accused her of “hitting the beehive and running.”
+As The Inquisitr previously reported, Dodd spoke of Judge’s behavior during The Real Housewives of Orange County: After Show last week, accusing her of “hitting the beehive and running.”
 She then said, per Bravo TV, that Judge was smart about how she was doing things on the show, but noted that the longtime star of the reality series has “an agenda.”

 Dodd also accused Judge of behaving the way she does in an effort to make everyone but her look bad on the show.